kaitozaw/filebox/docs/git-guidelines.md

 # Git Guidelines

-This document describes the Git branching strategy and contribution workflow for this project, following Jira User Story-based development.
+This document describes the Git branching strategy and contribution workflow for this project, following Jira Epic-based development.

 ## Branching Strategy